ydydsnyd/mono/doc/docs/performance.md

 ## Specific Performance Metrics

-Below find specific performance metrics that Replicache meets or exceeds.
-Automated performance testing is part of our continuous integration strategy, so these performance metrics are monitored for every change we make to the codebase.
+Below find some specific performance metrics that Replicache meets or exceeds.
+We track these metrics (and more) as part of our continuous integration strategy, measuring them on stock desktop hardware (4-core Xeon from 2018-ish, 16GB RAM) for every change to the codebase.

-TODO

-- be sure to include approx hardware
-- also that these are microbenchmarks with very specific payloads
+Note that these are microbenchmarks with very specific payloads.
+Actual performance will vary.
+If you experience worse performance than suggested below we'd likely consider it a bug, so please contact us.
-- actual results may vary, but if they vary badly in the bad direction it is a bug
+<br/><br/>

+### Scan: 650MB/s

+---

+This is the rate at which key-values can be iterated in key order.
+<br/><br/>

+### Reactive Loop w/16MB cache: 3.5ms @p50, 6ms @p95

+### Reactive Loop w/64MB cache: 3.5ms @p50, 25ms @p95

+---

+The reactive loop latency is the time it takes to write new data, notify all subscribers of the change, and for them to read the new data out.
+Assumptions: there are 100 open subscriptions 5 of which are dirty, and each of these 5 reads 10KB of data.
+<br/><br/>

+### Populate 1MB w/0 indexes: 25MB/s

+### Populate 1MB w/1 indexes: 17MB/s

+### Populate 1MB w/2 indexes: 13MB/s

+---

+This measures the rate at which callers can write 1MB's worth of 1KB key-values.
+<br/><br/>

+### Startup: 100KB in < 150ms @p95

+---

+This measures the p95 time to read the first 100KB of data from disk at Replicache startup.